| Title: | Standardization of Raw Discrete Questionnaire Scores |

 FrequencyTable object.
 Consists of:

-table: data.frame with number of observations (n
+table: data.frame with number of observations (n), frequency in sample

-) for each point in
+(freq), quantile (quan) and normalized Z-score (Z) for each point in

 raw score

-status: list containing the total number of simulated observations (n
+status: list containing the total number of simulated observations (n)

-of descriptive statistcs
+data.frame of descriptive statistcs

 Using GroupConditions object, assign observations to one